akankshanb/Automated-Software-Engineering/README.md

 Data used is weathernom.csv file and diabetes.csv

 #### Note
 You can see from the output that the values obtained for pd, false alarms in zeroR are very low and relatively higher for Naive Bayes.
-This is because ZeroR does not take recall very well whereas Naive Bayes considers it.
+This is because ZeroR does not take recall very well whereas Naive Bayes considers it.<br>

+To run the program, enable data in the main function and run the loop for the given data and classifier.